 Basic Calling and Answering Туре PROG Considerations Feature Name Paging Page over your company's loudspeaker system.
-User SYS Loudspeaker Paging Page a group of co-workers who have speakerphones.
-Group SYS Only MLX (except QCC) and BIS phones Speakerphone Paging Group Paging Page all the people at your company who have speakerphones.
+User SYS Paging (Loudspeaker) Page a group of co-workers who have speakerphones.
+Group SYS Only MLX (except QCC) and BIS phones Paging (Speakerphone) Paging (Group) Page all the people at your company who have speakerphones.
 User SYS See item above.
-Speakerphone Paging Prevent voice-announced paging calls from coming in over your speakerphone, or allow them.
+Paging (Speakerphone) Prevent voice-announced paging calls from coming in over your speakerphone, or allow them.
 User SYS EXT Only MLX (except QCC in releases prior to 4.0) and BIS phones take speakerphone pages.
-Voice Announce to Busy Putting a call on hold Put a call on hold.
-General None Not for single-line Hold General SYS Single-line only Recall/Timed Flash Put a call on hold automatically.
-General SYS Different on QCC One-Touch Hold Put a call on hold so that anybody can pick it up after you page them.
+Voice Announce Putting a call on hold Put a call on hold.
+General None Not for single-line Hold Put a call on hold at a single-line telephone.
+General SYS Single-line only Park Put a call on hold automatically.
+General SYS Different on QCC Transfer (one-touch Hold) Put a call on hold so that anybody can pick it up after you page them.
 General User EXT Different on QCC.
-In Release 4.0 and later, system manager can disable Park on single-line phones.
+In Release 4.0 and later, system manager can disable Park on single- line phones.
 Hold Park